Winthrop House

-John Winthrop House, commonly known as Winthrop House, is one of 12 undergraduate residential Houses at Harvard University, an Ivy League university in Cambridge, Massachusetts, which houses approximately 400 upper class undergraduates.
+Winthrop House is one of 12 undergraduate residential Houses at Harvard University, an Ivy League university in Cambridge, Massachusetts, which houses approximately 400 upper class undergraduates.

 Winthrop house consists of two buildings, Standish Hall and Gore Hall, flanking the venerable Kaneb Courtyard, originally freshman dormitories built in 1912.
 In 1931 they were joined as John Winthrop House, one of the seven original Harvard houses in which students reside from sophomore through senior years.
 Historically, Winthrop was also one of the first Harvard houses open to Catholic and Jewish students.
 Winthrop House maintains an affiliation with Davenport College at Yale University.

-The house's name honors two notable men who shared the name "John Winthrop"—the first governor of the Massachusetts Bay Colony, as well as his descendant, an 18th-century astronomer who was both a Harvard professor and president of the university.
+The house's name was thought to have honored two notable men who shared the name "John Winthrop"—the first governor of the Massachusetts Bay Colony, as well as his descendant, an 18th-century astronomer who was both a Harvard professor and president of the university.
+After calls to disassociate the house from their namesakes given the men's involvement with slavery, a committee was formed to review the house's renaming.
+In 2025, they found that the elder John Winthrop was not officially the house's namesake despite common thought, and John Winthrop House was officially renamed to Winthrop House.

 The house shield is from the Winthrop family coat of arms: a lion with three chevrons in the background.
 In heraldric language, the blazon of the house shield is "Argent three chevrons Gules overall a lion rampant Sable."

 The current faculty deans of Winthrop House are Stephen Chong and Kiran Gajwani, who were appointed to replace interim deans Mark Gearan and Mary Herlihy-Gearan.
 Gearan and Herlihy-Gearan took over for a one-year term following the college's decision to let go of former deans Ronald S. Sullivan Jr. and Stephanie Robinson in 2019.